A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

 The Dodgers took an early 2-0 lead to knock out Yankees starter Spec Shea.
-But it was all Yanks after that as they scored five runs in four different innings.
+But it was all Yanks after that as they scored five runs over four different innings.
 New York's Joe Page tossed five innings of one-hit relief work.

 Oct.
 15, 1946 -- Cardinals 4, Red Sox 3

 Dom DiMaggio's two-run double tied the game in the top of the eighth inning for Boston.
-But the Cardinals famously took the lead in the bottom of the inning when Enos Slaughter scored all the way from first on a Harry Walker single to center field.
+But the Cardinals took the lead in the bottom of the inning when Enos Slaughter scored all the way from first on a Harry Walker single to center field.

 Oct.
 10, 1945 -- Tigers 9, Cubs 3